pravega/pravega/documentation/src/docs/pravega-concepts.md

 reader is currently located.
 The position object can be used as a recovery mechanism by replacing the failed reader by a new reader by restoring the last saved successful read position.
 Using this pattern of persisting position objects, applications can be built guaranteeing exactly once event processing by handling the reader failure.

 Readers are organized into **Reader Groups**.
-A ReaderGroup is a named collection of Readers that together, in parallel, read Events from a given Stream.
-When a Reader is created through the Pravega data plane API, the developer includes the name of the ReaderGroup it is part of.
-We guarantee that each Event published to a Stream is sent to exactly one Reader within the ReaderGroup.
-There could be 1 Reader in the ReaderGroup, there could be many.
-There could be many different ReaderGroups simultaneously reading from any given Stream.
+A reader group is a named collection of readers, which together performs parallel read events in a given stream.
+When a reader is created through the Pravega data plane API, the developer includes the name of the reader group associated with it.
+Pravega guarantees that each event published to a stream is sent to exactly one reader within the reader group.
+There could be one or more reader in the reader group.
+There could be many different reader groups simultaneously reading from any given stream.

-You can think of a ReaderGroup as a "composite Reader" or a "distributed Reader", that allows a distributed application to read and process Stream data in parallel, such that a massive amount of Stream data can be consumed by a coordinated fleet of Readers in a ReaderGroup.
-A collection of Flink tasks processing Stream data in parallel is a good example use of a ReaderGroup.
+A reader group can be considered as a "composite reader" or a "distributed reader", that allows a distributed application to read and process stream data in parallel.
+A large amount of stream data can be consumed by a coordinated fleet of readers in a reader group.
+For _e.g.,_  a collection of Flink tasks, processing stream data in parallel is a good example for reader group usage.

-For more details on the basics of working with Pravega Readers and Writers, see [Working with Pravega: Basic Reader and Writer](basic-reader-and-writer.md#working-with-pravega-basic-reader-and-writer).
+For more details on the basics of working with Pravega Readers and Writers, please see [Working with Pravega: Basic Reader and

-We need to talk in more detail about the relationship between Readers, ReaderGroups and Streams and the ordering guarantees provided by Pravega.
-But first, we need to describe what a Stream Segment is.
+Writer](basic-reader-and-writer.md#working-with-pravega-basic-reader-and-writer).

 ## Stream Segments

-A Stream is decomposed into a set of Stream Segments; a Stream Segment is a shard or partition of a Stream.
+A stream is decomposed into a set of segments generally referred as **Stream Segments**; a stream segment is a shared or partition of a Stream.

 ![Stream Segment](img/stream.segment.png)

-### An Event is Stored within a Stream Segment
+### Event in a Stream Segment

-The Stream Segment is the container for Events within the Stream.
-When an Event is written into a Stream, it is stored in one of the Stream Segments based on the Event's Routing Key.
-Pravega uses consistent hashing to assign Events to Stream Segments.
-Event Routing Keys are hashed to form a "key space" .
-The key space is then divided into a number of partitions, corresponding to the number of Stream Segments.
-Consistent hashing determines which Segment an Event is assigned to.
+The stream segments are container for events within the stream.
+When an event is written into a stream, it is stored in one of the stream segments based on the event's routing key.
+Pravega uses consistent hashing to assign events to stream segments.
+Event routing keys are hashed to form a "key space".
+The key space is then divided into a number of partitions, corresponding to the number of stream segments.
+Consistent hashing determines in assigning the segment to an event.

+### Auto Scaling
-### AutoScaling: Varying the number of Stream Segments over time

-The number of Stream Segments in a Stream can grow *and shrink* over time as I/O load on the Stream increases and decreases.
-We refer to this feature as AutoScaling.
+Varying the number of stream segments over time is referred as Auto Scaling.
+The number of stream segments in a stream can *grow* and *shrink* over time based on the variation in the I/O load on the stream.

-Consider the following figure that shows the relationship between Routing Keys and time.
+Consider the following figure that shows the relationship between routing keys and time.

 ![Stream Segment](img/segment.split.merge.overtime.new.png)

-A Stream starts out at time t0 with a configurable number of Segments.
-If the rate of data written to the Stream is constant, the number of Segments won’t change.
-However at time t1, the system noted an increase in the ingestion rate and chose to split Segment 1 into two parts.
-We call this a Scale-up event.
+- A stream starts at time _t0_ with a configurable number of segments.
+If the rate of data written to the stream is constant, there will be no change in the number of segments.

+- At time _t1_, the system noted an increase in the ingestion rate and splits _Segment 1_ into two parts.
+This process is referred as **Scale-up** event.

- Before t1, Events with a Routing Key that hashes to the upper part of the key space (values 200-399) would be placed in Segment 1 and those that hash into the lower part of the key space (values 0-199) would be placed in Segment 0.
-After t1, Segment 1 is split into Segment 2 and Segment 3.
-Segment 1 is sealed and it no longer accepts writes.
-At this point in time, Events with Routing Key 300 and above are written to Segment 3 and those between 200 and 299 would be written into Segment 2.
-Segment 0 still keeps accepting the same range of Events as before t1.
+- Before _t1_, events with a routing key that hashes to the upper part of the key space (i.e., values ranging from 200-399) would be placed in _Segment 1_ and those that hash into the lower part of the key space (i.e., values ranging from 0-199) would be placed in _Segment 0_.

+- After _t1_, _Segment 1_ is split into _Segment 2_ and _Segment 3_. _Segment 1_ is sealed and stops accepting writes.
+At this point in time, Events with routing key _300_ and _above_ are written to _Segment 3_ and those between _200_ and _299_ would be written into _Segment 2_.

+- _Segment 0_ continues accepting the same range of events as before _t1_.

-We also see another Scale-up event at time t2, as Segment 0’s range of Routing Key is split into Segment 5 & Segment 4.
-Also at this time, Segment 0 is sealed off so that it accepts no further writes.
+- Another scale-up event occurs at time _t2_, as _Segment 0_’s range of routing key is split into _Segment 5_ and _Segment 4_.
+Also at this time, _Segment 0_ is sealed
+and allows no further writes.

-Segments covering a contiguous range of the key space can also be merged.
-At time t3, Segment 2’s range and Segment 5’s range are merged into Segment 6 to accommodate a decrease in load on the Stream.
+- Segments covering a contiguous range of the key space can also be merged.
+At time _t3_, _Segment 2_’s range and _Segment 5_’s range are merged to _Segment 6_ to accommodate a decrease in the load on the stream.

-When a Stream is created, it is configured with an Scaling Policy that determines how a Stream reacts to changes in its load.
-Currently there are three kinds of Scaling Policy:
+When a stream is created, it is configured with a **Scaling Policy** that determines, how a stream handles the varying changes in its load?
+In the present scenario, Pravega has three kinds of scaling policy:

-1. Fixed.
-The number of Stream Segments does not vary with load
+1.  **Fixed**:  The number of stream segments does not vary with load.

-2. Size-based.
-As the number of bytes of data per second written to the Stream increases past a certain target rate, the number of Stream Segments is increased.
-If it falls below a certain level, decrease the number of Stream Segments.
+2.  **Size-based**:  A target rate is set,to decide on increasing or decreasing the number of stream segments.
+If the number of bytes of data per second written to the stream increases beyond the threshold or target rate, the number of stream segments is increased else if it falls below the target rate then the number of stream segments are reduced.

-3. Event-based.
-Similar to Size-based Scaling Policy, except it uses the number of Events instead of the number of bytes.
+3.  **Event-based**:  It is similar to the size-based scaling policy, but it uses number of events instead bytes.

 ### Events, Stream Segments and AutoScaling

-We mentioned previously that an Event is written into one of the Stream's Segments.
-Taking into account AutoScaling, you should think of Stream Segments as a bucketing of Events based on Routing Key and time.
-At any given time, Events published to a Stream within a given value of Routing Key will all appear in the same Stream Segment.
+As it was mentioned in the earlier part of the section, that an event is written into one of the stream segments.
+By considering auto scaling, stream segments performs bucketing of events based on routing key and time.
+It is obvious that, at any given time, events published to a stream with a given value of routing key will appear in the same stream segment.

 ![Stream Segment](img/rk.segment.new.png)

-It is also worth emphasizing that Events are written into only the active Stream Segments.
+It is also worth emphasizing that events are written only on the active stream segments.
 Segments that are sealed do not accept writes.
-In the figure above, at time "now", only Stream Segments 3, 6 and 4 are active and between those three Stream Segments the entire key space is covered.
+In the figure above, at time _"now"_, only stream _Segments 3_, _6_ and _4_ are active and the entire key space is covered between those three stream segments.

 ### Stream Segments and ReaderGroups